russodanielp/training_json/README.md

  The Notebook `column_exploration.ipynb` displays what we're deadling with.

+ It appears the Box account has a file size limit of 15G, meaning the SQLite database would not fit.

  ### Building database

  Okay, so, looks like the easiest path was just to parse all the JSON files for dose response information directly.
 Because